 fieldin each AST node is dummy.

-samlang-core/checkertype checks the modules by a constraint-solving based type inference algorithm.
+samlang-core-checkertype checks the modules by a constraint-solving based type inference algorithm.
 After that, the in-memory representation is still

 Map<ModuleReference, Module>, but each node in the AST is guaranteed to have a correct

-samlang-core/printerprints the assembly AST into assembly files.
+samlang-core-printerprints the LLVM AST into LLVM text files.

 samlang-clithen shells out to